pyeventsourcing/eventsourcing/docs/topics/user_guide/domainmodel.rst

 work of a command.

 The library's base class for domain events is called ``DomainEvent``.
 Domain events can be freely constructed from the ``DomainEvent`` class.
-Event attributes are set directly from the constructor keyword arguments.
+Event object attributes are set directly from the constructor keyword arguments.

 .. code:: python